 - Willarda V. Edwards, M.D., M.B.A., an internist from Baltimore, Md.

 - Lisa Bohman Egbert, M.D., an obstetrician-gynecologist from Kettering, Ohio, and vice speaker of the AMA House of Delegates

 - Scott Ferguson, M.D., a diagnostic radiologist from West Memphis, Ark.

 - Drayton Charles Harvey, a medical student and Ph.D. candidate at the University of Southern California’s Keck School of Medicine.

 - Pratistha Koirala, M.D., Ph.D., an obstetrician-gynecologist resident in Danbury, Conn.

 - Ilse R. Levin, D.O., M.P.H. & T.M., an internist and epidemiologist from Silver Spring, Md.

 - Thomas J. Madejski, M.D., a geriatrician and palliative care specialist from Medina, N.Y.

 - Harris Pastides, Ph.D., M.P.H., president emeritus and interim president of the University of South Carolina and the public member of the AMA Board from Folly Beach, S.C.

-Members of the AMA Board of Trustees are elected by physicians and medical students representing more than 190 state and specialty medical societies who gathered virtually for the Special Meeting of the House of Delegates, the AMA’s policy-making body.
+Members of the AMA Board of Trustees are elected by physicians and medical students representing more than 190 state and specialty medical societies who gathered for the Annual Meeting of the House of Delegates, the AMA’s policymaking body.
 The mission of the AMA is the promotion of the art and science of medicine and the betterment of public health.